 Pay attention to this part again: I just put that food on the baby’s tray.
 That’s all!
 Then I sit down with my family and actually eat my meal.
 We keep an eye on the baby sitting next to us, but we all have our hands free to feed ourselves!
 It’s wonderful!

 When should you start solids?

 Similar to the sleep issue — and pretty much every other baby-related issue —there is conflicting advice and some people feel very strongly one way or another.
-My personal philosophy on introducing solids is: Wait until at least six-months-old, start with nutritious whole foods that are unlikely to cause an allergic reaction and set it up so my baby can eat as independently as possible.
+My personal philosophy on introducing solids is: Wait until at least six-months-old.
+Start with nutritious whole foods that are unlikely to cause an allergic reaction.
+Set it up so my baby can eat as independently as possible.

 Whatever you do, whenever you introduce solid foods, make sure these criteria have been met:

 •he or she has good head and neck control